 - DPI: Dots Per Linear Inch (DPI) is what measures mouse sensitivity.
 The higher the DPI, the faster and farther the cursor moves with the same movement.

 - Weight: the heavier a mouse weighs, the more effort it can take to move, resulting in slower movements and reactions.
-Standard weights for mice sit at around 100 grams.
+The standard weight for mice sits at around 100 grams.

 - Razer DeathAdder v2 Gaming Mouse